briannata/otis/README.md

 MERN stack web application for tracking building occupancy using Computer Vision and Machine Learning; deployed on Heroku using AWS

+The computer vision companion project can be found [here](https://github.com/Bryatt-Tech-Group/occupancy-tracking-system).

 ## `Goal`

 Our goal was to automate the occupancy tracking process to free up the services of employees and make a more efficient way of reserving your spot in line, without actually waiting for it.